cathleys/whitees/README.md

 ## If I had more time I would change this

-- Implement Unit of Work pattern to centralized my repositories
-- Create partial views for my home page so that it's not all hard coded.
+- Create partial views for the link elements on home page.
 - If I had more time, I would also try to build this with .NET Core Web API and/or Blazor.

 \***\*\*\*\*\***The End\***\*\*\*\*\*\***